Nolan1324/cryptopals-solves/sets/1/3/README.md

 ## Overview

-This challenges provides a string that has been XOR'd by a single byte.
+This challenge provides a string that has been XOR'd by a single byte.
 We have to find the "key" (the single byte) that was used to encrypt the message, and then decrypt it.

 ## Solution